apache/continuum/Readme.txt

  * in Selenium IDE, modify the Base URL if necessary (for example, http://localhost:8080/continuum)
  * in Selenium IDE, click the 'Play entire test suite' icon

-Run Selenium tests in src/test/it with Maven and Cargo using support for multiple data sources
+Run Selenium tests in src/test/it with Maven, JUnit and Cargo
  * modify src/test/resources/it.properties as needed
  * mvn clean install

-Run Selenium tests in src/test/java with Maven and Cargo with alternate configuration
+Run Selenium tests in src/test/java with Maven and JUnit
  * modify src/test/resources/it.properties as needed
  * edit pom.xml and remove <testSourceDirectory>
  * for snapshot version of selenium(1.0-beta-SNAPSHOT), modify settings.xml/pom.xml to point to this repository http://nexus.openqa.org/content/repositories/snapshots
  * mvn clean install

+Run Selenium tests against an existing Continuum instance
+  * modify src/test/resources/it.properties as needed
+  * mvn clean install -Dexisting-container

+  (This skips the Cargo plugin configuration that starts a container with the Continuum webapp deployed)

 Run Selenium tests in src/test/testNG with Maven and testNG
  * Start Continuum
- * Config admin user for continuum application
  * modify src/test/resources/testng.properties as needed
  * mvn clean install -f testng-pom.xml